FrancesReagan/daily-grind-server/README.md

 Raw axios error objects contain implementation details that our users can't see.
 Alot gets bundled into these error objects (stack traces, server configurations, API endpoints, and some authentication info).
 A generic message like "unable to fetch data" gives our users the info they need without exposing our backend arhitecture.
-Logging the complete error details on our server for debugging reasons.
+We should stil log the complete error details on our server for debugging reasons.

-Generic errors also create a consistency in our API, When frontend developers know that they will always receive the same error format they can write cleaner error handling code.
+Generic errors also create a consistency in our API; when frontend developers know that they will always receive the same error format they can write cleaner error handling code.

 Adding Language Support: if the external API supported language parameter, we could add this feature through query parameters: